 9.12 The installation of ASHP's is considered one of the better options to replace the existing communal gas boilers when they come to the end of their natural life.
 It is a more efficient way to use electricity to generate heat thereby increasing the energy efficiency of the heat network on the estate.
 It must be noted that ASHP's work best in efficient homes that are well insulated otherwise the heat pumps may have to work harder to keep the home warm which can increase electricity consumption.
 ASHP's work with heat emitters - for example radiators or underfloor heating.
-Radiators generally need to be larger than traditional radiators.
+They generally work at their optimum with larger sized radiators.
 This is because ASHP's operate at lower temperatures than boilers, so a larger surface area is needed to achieve the same amount of heat.
+They can however work with traditional radiators.
 Installing individual ASHP's and associated pipework in every flat with the external heat pumps located potentially on the external balconies will have to be carefully considered to ensure there any visual harm to the appearance of the building is limited.
 The existing gas boilers are 10 years old and are not at the end of their life.
 As the existing gas boilers are still viable their replacement with new green technology would undermine the principles of the circular economy in terms of reuse which are also an important consideration in the assessment of the proposal.
 The applicant has advised that ASHP's will be considered as part of a second phase of works to the estate.
 Due to budgetary pressures on the Council's capital budget it has not been possible to cost this as part of this scheme, but it has not been ruled out as an intervention in future.